-To date, our research and development expenses have related primarily to the development of and clinical trials for ATYR1940, ATYR1923, research and development activities related to our ORCA program and to research efforts targeting the potential therapeutic application of other Physiocrine-based immuno-modulators (including funding of our research collaborations with The Scripps Research Institute).
+To date, our research and development expenses have related primarily to the development of and clinical trials for our product candidates, and to research efforts targeting the potential therapeutic application of other tRNA synthetase-based immuno-modulators (including funding of our former research collaborations with The Scripps Research Institute) and, more recently research efforts related to NRP-2 biology.
 These expenses consist primarily of:

-- salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and product development functions; - costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third-party professional consultants, service providers and our scientific, therapeutic and clinical advisory board; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - costs incurred under clinical trial agreements with clinical research organizations, or CROs, and investigative sites; - costs for laboratory supplies; - payments and stock issuances related to licensed products and technologies; and - allocated facilities, depreciation and other allocable expenses.
+- salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and product development functions; - costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third-party professional consultants, service providers and our scientific, therapeutic and clinical advisory boards. - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - costs incurred under clinical trial agreements with clinical research organizations (CROs) and investigative sites; - · costs for laboratory supplies; and - allocated facilities, depreciation and other allocable expenses.